|

 proper from the Entry building is through a partially

 underground tube.
-This leave the sight free for
+This leaves the sight free for

 other